Community and Climate

-Penn Engineering has formed a Climate Committee that includes faculty representatives from each academic department, members of the senior administration and student and staff advocates.
+Penn Engineering has a Climate Committee that includes faculty representatives from each academic department, members of the senior administration and student and staff advocates.
 The charge of this committee is to identify and implement new ways to foster an inclusive, supportive community for all.

 - Erin Berlew, Doctoral Student in Bioengineering

 - Sue Ann Bidstrup Allen, Associate Dean of Educational Initiatives and Assessment; Professor of Chemical and Biomolecular Engineering